Program length: 3-4 weeks

 This clinical rotation prepares students to become well-rounded, fully competent phlebotomy technicians.
 It is designed to provide you with the knowledge and skills necessary for a career working in an outpatient clinic or inpatient hospital setting.

 Phlebotomy technicians work with other professionals in hospital and outpatient environments to collect and prepare blood samples for laboratory testing as part of a patient's total care team.

 Clinical rotations occur at various times throughout the year at the end of an affiliated institution's scheduled program classes.
-You must successfully complete the required coursework before you are eligible to complete a clinical rotation at Mayo Clinic.

 Upon successfully completing your clinical rotations and the other requirements of your phlebotomy technician certificate program, you will receive a certificate of completion from your home program.
 This certificate is a course certificate and is not part of qualification as a nationally certified phlebotomist.
 A separate examination is taken to achieve that status.

 Immediately upon completion of your phlebotomy technician certificate program at our affiliated institution, you will be eligible to take a national certifying examination for phlebotomy technicians.

 Your application and all supporting documentation must be received three weeks prior to the start date of the scheduled clinical rotation.

 You must be enrolled and in good standing at an affiliated Phlebotomy Technician Certificate program through Phoenix College to be eligible to begin the Phlebotomy Technician Clinical Rotation.